talniv/LinKs/Legal Intervention in Intellectual Property.md

     * an added benefit: "in vivo" experimentation of the legal *prescription*
 * it is much more genuine to admit that there is intervention rather than stretch the truth in cases like eBay v.
 Merck
 * Law is often inflexible, tight neat around IP convention
 * A de fact consideration: The rhetoric of the rights of the author is so strong and it is very hard to find exceptions to it.
 An intervention to correct gross injustice after, obviously, an adequate institutional process is much easier.
+* not tinged by lobbyists of powerful entities.

 * we have an intitutive understanding of when the law is ill-fit in IP so it is much easier to define reasons and process for intervention.